Siaj/academic-kickstart/content/project/BiRDS-App/index.md

 slides: ""
 ---

 Birth and Death Registry Automation System.
-Find the {{% staticref "https://github.com/Siaj/birdsApp" "newtab" %}}code{{% /staticref %}} for this project on my github repository.
+Find the [CODE](https://github.com/Siaj/birdsApp) for this project on my github repository.